ankitzz789/hello-world/README.md

 # hello-world
-Hello world is considered the alphabet 'a' in a programming language. 'a' is also the intial word that we need to learn before moving to 'b'.
+Hello world is considered the alphabet 'a' in a programming language. 'a' is also the intial word that we need to learn before moving to 'b'. why am i even making changes to this file?